la-process-and-theory/syllabus/README.md

-# Core Methods in Educational Data Mining: Syllabus
+# Learning Analytics, Theory & Practice: Syllabus

-* **Course:** [HUDK 4050, Teachers College, Columbia] (http://www.columbia.edu/~rsb2162/EDM2015/index.html)
+* **Course:** [HUDK 4051, Teachers College, Columbia] (https://github.com/la-theory-and-practice)
-* **Instructor:** Charles Lang, [lang2@tc.columbia.edu](lang2@tc.columbia.edu), @learng00d, #TCLA16
+* **Instructor:** Charles Lang, [charles.lang@tc.columbia.edu](charles.lang@tc.columbia.edu), @learng00d, #TCLA16
-* **Day/Time:** Tuesdays/Thursdays, 11:00am - 12:40pm
+* **Day/Time:** Thursdays, 2:00pm - 3:40pm
-* **Location:** GDH 535
+* **Location:** GDH 461
-* **Instructor Office Hours:** Thursdays, 1:00pm - 3:00pm or [by appointment](https://calendar.google.com/calendar/selfsched?sstoken=UUNxY1RIY01kNmJZfGRlZmF1bHR8M2U5ODgxZmNiOWQ0NDc2N2VmNWQ0NThiM2JmMGRmZmQ) in GDH 540
+* **Instructor Office Hours:** Tuesdays & Thursdays, 3:40pm - 5:40pm or [by appointment](https://calendar.google.com/calendar/selfsched?sstoken=UUNxY1RIY01kNmJZfGRlZmF1bHR8M2U5ODgxZmNiOWQ0NDc2N2VmNWQ0NThiM2JmMGRmZmQ) in GDH 540
-*  **Prerequisite:** HUDM 5122 *or* HUDM 5126 *or* approved statistics/computer science data mining course.
+*  **Prerequisite:** HUDK 4050 *or* approved statistics/computer science data mining course.
 *  **Credits:** 3
-*  **Required Technology:** Laptop with RStudio installed, Phone with the Sensor Kinetics Pro app installed
+*  **Required Technology:** Laptop with RStudio installed

 ## Course Description

 The Internet and mobile computing are changing our relationship to data.
 Data can be collected from more people, across longer periods of time, and a greater number of variables, at a lower cost and with less effort than ever before.
 This has brought opportunities and challenges to many domains, but the full impact on education is only beginning to be felt.
-Core Methods in Educational Data Mining provides an overview of the use of new data sources in education with the aim of developing students’ ability to perform analyses and critically evaluate their application in this emerging field.
+Learning Analytics, Theory & Practice builds on HUDK 4050 Core Methods in Educational Data Mining to provide advanced techniques in the use of new data sources in education with the aim of developing students’ ability to perform analyses and critically evaluate their application in this emerging field.
 It covers methods and technologies associated with Data Science, Educational Data Mining and Learning Analytics, as well as discusses the opportunities for education that these methods present and the problems that they may create.

 ## Course Goals